andreashosbach/cucumber-reporter/README.md

 Implement the interface *BranchNameGenerator* and register it before execution in the CucumberScenariooPlugin class with *CucumberScenariooPlugin.setBranchNameGenerator(new MyBranchNameGenerator())*

+## Feature Files
+Guidelines on how to write the *feature files*

+### Description
+The descriptions of *features* and *scenarios* are formatted as following:
+* The first line of a description is the *short description* and will be displayed in lists
+* The whole description (including the first line) is formatted as markdown and visible in the detail under *Long Description*

 ## Scenarioo

 The results can be displayed with [Scenarioo](http://scenarioo.org/)